Why do women struggle with breastfeeding?

 This situation has arisen because we are in a transitional time, where old ideas mix with the new, along with a whole heap of myths, making finding clear information so much more difficult for mothers, so use reliable sources for your information.

-I want to encourage you that there are trained individuals, whether it’s a midwife, health visitor, breastfeeding counselor, or a lactation consultant like myself, who do have information for you and can help and support.
+There are trained individuals, whether it’s a midwife, health visitor, breastfeeding counselor, or a lactation consultant, who do have information for you and can help and support.

 We need to combat a lot of the myths.